emitchj/WSC-CICSzVA-Registration/index.md

 ## Welcome

-Thank you for attending the IBM CICS Jave Workshop.
+Thank you for attending the IBM CICS Java Workshop.

 ## 1\) Information about IBM's virtual z environment